Budhi Kunderan: Early matches

-Budhi Kunderan made his first appearance in first class cricket for the Cricket Club of India against the touring West Indies in 1958–59.
+Budhi Kunderan made his first-class debut for the Cricket Club of India against the touring West Indies in 1958–59.
 After just two first class matches, he was picked to play Test cricket for India against Australia in the next year.
 Through the fifties India had wicket keepers of about the same quality in Naren Tamhane, Probir Sen and Nana Joshi.
 Joshi and Tamhane had already been tried when Kunderan got his chance in the third Test.
 Kunderan got out hit wicket on his first appearance while attempting to pull Ian Meckiff but scored 71 and 33 in his next Test.

-Kunderan had already played three Test matches when he made his Ranji Trophy debut in 1960.
-In his first Ranji appearance, he hit 205 for Railways against Jammu and Kashmir.
-His was one of eight double-centuries scored during Ranji Trophy debuts.
-His second first class hundred was also scored later in the year against the same opponents in a match that Railways won without losing a wicket.
+Kunderan had already played three Test matches when he made his Ranji Trophy debut in 1960 and scored 205 for Railways against Jammu-Kashmir.
+That was one of eight double-centuries scored by players making their Ranji Trophy debuts.
+He scored his second first-class hundred later in the year against the same opponents in a match that Railways won without losing a wicket.
+The Sino-Indian War put him temporarily out of action as the teams he represented, Railways and Services, were withdrawn from the competition; he just played one Ranji match.